Godi media: Boycott of Journalists

+The alliance has also alleged that the journalists and channels have used their platforms to attack the opposition and its leaders.
+The 14 journalists boycotted by the INDIA Alliance have all denied the allegations against them, claiming they are committed to fair and unbiased journalism, and that they will not be silenced by the boycott.
+The BJP has also accused the alliance of trying to silence the media and of being intolerant of dissent.
+The boycott has been met with criticism from some quarters, including the News Broadcasters and Digital Association (NBDA) and also international organisations like Reporters Committee for Freedom of the Press, Committee to Protect Journalists (CPJ), Amnesty International, criticising the boycott as an attack on freedom of the press.
+However, the INDIA alliance has defended its decision, arguing that it is necessary to protect democracy from the harmful effects of biased and hateful media coverage.

 Impact

+French NGO, Reporters Without Borders (RSF) cited "recent rise of Godi media" in its Press Freedom Index report on India, while placing it 157th out of 180 countries in 2026.
 The dominance of Godi media within the mainstream news media of the country has led to the rise of alternative media that have taken Internet platforms like online newsreporting, web feeding and YouTube as their main platforms of connecting with the masses without government interference.
-Prominent media outlets that have arisen directly to oppose the Godi media are ScoopWhoop, The Wire, NewsClick, The Quint, ThePrint, Scroll.in, and Newslaundry.
+Prominent media outlets that have arisen directly to oppose the Godi media are The Wire, The Quint, Scroll.in, and Newslaundry.
 Many of these outlets are operated by those media persons who were removed from their positions in abovementioned channels after 2014.
-Several YouTubers like Akash Banerjee, Dhruv Rathee, and Ravish Kumar have also emerged as competitors of Godi media in their individual capacities.
+Several YouTubers like Akash Banerjee, Abhisar Sharma, Dhruv Rathee, and Ravish Kumar have also emerged as competitors of traditional media in their individual capacities.

-The phenomenon of Godi Media is not unique to India.
-Media bias and the influence of political power on journalism are global concerns.
-A thematic comparison of Kazuo Ishiguro's novels and the post-2014 Indian media highlights the failure of individuals not taking a stand against the tide of the times and instead going with the flow.
-This interdisciplinary approach situates the issue of Godi Media in a broader, global context.